djsudduth/keep-it-markdown/README.md

 - Added download of drawings

 ## 0.3.1 Changes
-- Added foreign language support
+- Added foreign language support and fixed UTF-8 output
 - Added flag to preserve Keep labels that have spaces and special characters
+- Some MVP code cleanup